 In between all of these trials, two GB crews raced at the Women’s Head which had 152 entries that year.
 The openweights won overall and the lightweights finished second, 19 seconds behind.

-The winning crew as entered was Louise Rokosh, Suzanne Kirk, Sally Andreae, Annabel Eyres, Kate Grose, Flo Johnston, Jo Gough, Sue Smith (stroke), Joanna Russ (cox), coached by Steve Gunn. on the day, Flo was ill and couldn’t race and the crew was rearranged a bit.
-It’s unclear who rowed instead of her.
+The winning crew was Louise Rokosh, Suzanne Kirk, Debbie Flewin, Annabel Eyres, Sally Andreae, Kate Grose, Jo Gough, Sue Smith (stroke), Joanna Russ (cox), coached by Steve Gunn.
+Debbie was plucked the night before the race from the Tideway Scullers’ crew which subsequently came sixth to replace Flo Johnston who was ill.

 Sue Smith was the fastest squad woman, beating Ali Gill into second place by 11 seconds.
 Rachel Hirst was the fastest of the lightweight squad competitors, finishing 13 seconds ahead of Sue Key.
-Tish Reid, who was based in Cambridge, didn’t compete.
+Tish Reid didn’t compete.

 Early summer racing